About Wolf Cooking Appliances

 Wolf Sub Zero was founded in 1945 as the Sub Zero Freezer Company.
 The company began producing cooking appliances in 2000, after acquiring the Wolf Range Corporation and its manufacturing facilities.

-- Built-in expertise: Wolf was a pioneer of built-in appliances and maintains that reputation with its cooking units.
+Built-in expertise: Wolf was a pioneer of built-in appliances and maintains that reputation with its cooking units.

-- Extensive warranties: Wolf offers one of the most extensive warranty programs in the industry for its cooking appliances.
+Extensive warranties: Wolf offers one of the most extensive warranty programs in the industry for its cooking appliances.

-- Online support: Wolf's online support center contains a wide range of support options for everything from product information to scheduling in-home visits.
+Online support: Wolf's online support center contains a wide range of support options for everything from product information to scheduling in-home visits.

-- Flexible installation options: Wolf's extensive array of choices for free standing units gives buyers many options for designing kitchen layouts.
+Flexible installation options: Wolf's extensive array of choices for free standing units gives buyers many options for designing kitchen layouts.

-- Gas specialty: Wolf's long history in gas cooking makes it a specialist in gas fuel cooking appliances.
+Gas specialty: Wolf's long history in gas cooking makes it a specialist in gas fuel cooking appliances.

-Wolf Cooking Appliances Reviews and Complaints Company Profile
+Wolf Cooking Appliances Company Information

 - Company Name: